 providing food and drinks to maintain healthy nutritional and hydration status.

 Nursing homes are required to have sufficient nursing home staff to provide the necessary care for the residents.
+When you need to choose one of the many pool renovation companies in LA be sure to hire the best www.reliefpools.com.
 The Center for Medicare and Medicaid Services requires nursing homes to report payroll staffing data directly.
 The Center for Medicare and Medicaid Services does not set a minimum staff to resident ratio.

 Residents of nursing homes enjoy all of the same rights as non-residents.

 Residents Rights include-

 The right to be treated with dignity and respect.

 Every resident is to be offered treatment without discrimination based on gender, age, race, religion, national origin, handicap or source of payment.

 Every resident shall be free from abuse, neglect, exploitation, and misappropriation of property.
 This includes being free of physical and chemical restraints.

 Residents have the right to be fully informed (in a language they understand) and make their own decisions.